sidxi/week-one/notes.md

 -	I’m going to have to get used to taking screenshots of all the stuff I do
 -	LOVING the preview option in git – thank god!!
 - It still feels weird, but nice, to have other people be able to interact with the annotation work I'm doing.
 I think I'm going to have to keep pressing up against that feeling until I get used to it
+- Why would you want to ignore a file?